pparent76/Omb-debstrap/README.md

 Docker
 ----
 It is possible to do a quick test of Own-Mailbox in Docker, so that you don't need a seperate machine.
+You can do this on a laptop.

 First install docker on your machine (https://docs.docker.com/engine/installation/linux/debian/)

-./docker.sh build
++ ./docker.sh build
-./docker.sh create
++ ./docker.sh create
-./docker.sh shell
++ ./docker.sh shell

 Then you can access the web interface at the address http://localhost:8085/